kstenerud/concise-encoding/cte-specification.md

     v1 "A single string object"

+### Human Editability

+A CTE document must be editable by a human.
+This means that it must contain only valid UTF-8 characters and sequences that can actually be viewed, entered and modified in a UTF-8 capable text editor.
+Unicode runes that have no width or visibility or direct input method, or are permanently marked as non-characters, must not be present in the document.
+Unpaired surrogates are not allowed.

+In the spirit of human editability:

+ * Implementations and document creators should avoid easily confused or otherwise difficult to use characters, especially in identifiers.
+ * Implementations should avoid outputting characters that editors tend to convert automatically, in places where those characters have significance.
+The tab character and line ending characters come to mind.
+ * Line lengths should be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
+ * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
+See: [line endings](#line-endings)
+ * If a certain character is likely to be confusing or problematic, it's encouraged to use an escape sequence instead.

+**Note:** Problematic characters can be escaped in certain contexts.

 ### Version Specifier

 All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
 In other words, the very first byte of a CTE document must be `v` (0x76).